astronomer/docs/astro/configure-idp.md

 2. In the **SSO Bypass Link** field, click **Copy**.
 Save this link for when you need to log in to Astro without using SSO.

 If you don't want to maintain an SSO bypass link, click **Delete**.
 You can always regenerate a link if you need one in the future.

+### Step 3: Assign users to your Okta application

+On the page for your Okta app integration, open the **Assignments** tab.
+Ensure that all users who will use Astro are assigned to the integration.
+For more information, see [Assign applications to users](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-assign-apps.htm).

 </TabItem>